fetchai/fetchd/README.md

 # Fetch.ai Wasmd Fork

-This repository is the fork from the original [wasmd](https://github.com/CosmWasm/wasmd) which is the first implementation of a cosmos zone with wasm smart contracts enabled.
+This repository is the fork from the original [wasmd](https://github.com/CosmWasm/wasmd).
 It contains Fetch.ai specific updates required for the test networks.
 For this reason it is versioned independantly.
 Please refer to the [releases](https://github.com/fetchai/cosmos-sdk/releases) section for the compatiblity with upstream versions.

-This code was forked from the `cosmos/gaia` repository and the majority of the codebase is the same as `gaia`.
+This code was originally from the `cosmos/gaia` repository and the majority of the codebase is the same as `gaia`.

 **Note**: Requires [Go 1.13+](https://golang.org/dl/)